harmeling/TRASHED2022-how-to-record-lectures/README.md

 screen (instead of editing it into the video afterwards) in classroom?

 **Solution**: get an external camera for this purpose!
-I use an IPEVO V4K USB document camera with an 5 meter USB extension cable (this is at the limit of USB, try a shorter one if it is not working).
-The camera is placed in the front or second row and then just show the video of that camera on the screen.
+I use an IPEVO V4K USB document camera with a 5 meter USB extension cable (this is at the limit of USB, try a shorter one if it is not working).
+The camera is placed in the front or second row and then just show the video of that camera on the screen to include it in your lecture video.

 **Note**: the only problem with this setup is that also the beamer will project the video of yourselves, but it almost completely